-CEO & Founder, STEAM Village, Amazing Girls Science
+CEO & Founder, Intergenerational STEM Events, Amazing Girls Science

 A research study by the American Association of University Women on the lack of women in science careers prompted Dr. Cynthia Barnett to join the movement to empower girls in science, technology, engineering, art and math (STEAM).
 She is the co-founder and CEO of Amazing Girls Science.